The-GeoStack-Project/The-GeoStack-Project.github.io/README.md

 - The same goes for changes you want to make to code in Jupyter Notebooks or in the webapplications.

-Make it a habit to use a file copy and you'll be safe and save a lot of time!
+Make it a habit to use a file copy and you'll be safe and save yourself a lot of time!

 ## Project origins
 This programming course was created by computer science student [Pieter Lems](https://www.linkedin.com/in/pieterlems) of the Rotterdam University of Applied Science (Hogeschool Rotterdam).